 Part 2 of the ministry of William Boyd has been but sketched.
 And this is not the end.
 Retirement but not farewell.
 Another part is currently being enacted as he continues his ministry but now in the role of `senior minister' of First Lisburn.
 The account of that ongoing ministry will be entwined with that of his successor, to whom his vast experience, wisdom and wit will be of immeasurable benefit.

 Robert N. Brown

 The Rev. R. J. Gordon Gray, B.A., B.D., D. Min.
 (Prin.)
 1973 -

-The Rev. Robert John Gordon Gray was installed as Minister of First Lisburn on Wednesday, 27 June 19 73 by the Moderator of the Presbytery of Dromore, Rev. D.
+The Rev. Robert John Gordon Gray was installed as Minister of First Lisburn on Wednesday, 27 June 19 73 by the Moderator of the Presbytery of Dromore, Rev. D. McConaghy.

 On his appointment to First Lisburn, Mr. Gray brought new ideas and structures

 to our church organisations.
 In the Spring of 1974 many thoughts which had been

 discussed and debated by working parties and committees began to evolve into

 definite plans.
 The concept of `Family Church' was instigated, the morning